themailman05/kubernetes-ingress/examples/custom-resources/jwks/README.md

 5. Create a new User called `jwks-user`.
 This can be done by selecting the Users tab on the left and then selecting Create client.

 6. Once the user is created, navigate to the Credentials tab for that user and select Set password.
 For this example the password can be whatever you want.
-   - This can be saved in the `CREDENTIAL` shell variablefor later:
+   - This can be saved in the `CREDENTIAL` shell variable for later:
      ```
      export CREDENTIAL=<user credentials>
      ```